-The LG Electronics license agreement provides the Company with certain technology necessary for production of EdgeQAM devices for the hospitality industry.
+The LG Electronics license agreement provides the Company with certain technology necessary for the provision of Pro:Idiom encryption and decryption devices for the hospitality industry.
+Almost all of the high value content owners require that service providers protect the content by employing this technology.
 Consequently, content can be transferred through and among these devices only if incorporating this technology.

 The Pro:Idiom digital technology platform provides the hospitality market with a robust, secure Digital Rights Management ("DRM") system, ensuring rapid, broad deployment of HD television ("HDTV") and other high-value digital content to licensed users in the lodging industry.
 Lodging industry leaders such as World Cinema Inc. have licensed the Pro:Idiom DRM system.
-A growing number of content providers have demonstrated their acceptance of Pro:Idiom by licensing their HD content for delivery to Pro:Idiom users.
+A growing number of content providers have demonstrated their acceptance of Pro:Idiom by licensing their HD content for delivery by Pro:Idiom licensees.

 The MPEG-2 Encoder IP core has a unique compression engine capable of creating HD MPEG-2 real-time encoding of a single channel of 1080i/720p/480i video.
 The use of this real-time encoding technique enables the Company to provide broadcast MPEG-2 HD and SD encoding.
 MPEG-2 is widely used as the format of digital television signals that are broadcast by terrestrial (over-the-air), cable, and direct broadcast satellite TV systems.
-The Company's revenues for digital encoders were \$6,873,000 in 2018 and \$6,957,000 in 2017.
+The Company's revenues for digital encoders were \$4,044,000 in 2019 and \$6,873,000 in 2018.

 The H.264/AVC is a video compression standard that enables a compelling solution for growing IP video services.
 The H.264 HD Encoder core has the capability to cut the bandwidth requirement for digital video delivery in half when compared against MPEG-2 encoders.
 This essentially facilitates the transmission of twice the number of programs in a given bandwidth.
 The use of this H.264 encoding technique enables the Company to provide high quality video at higher resolutions like 720p & 1080i.
 H.264 is a widely used format for transmitting high quality digital television signals over IP networks.
-The Company started shipping the H.264 encoders in 2012.
+The Company started shipping the H.264 capable encoders in 2012.